joegallo/doric/README.md

 nil
 ```

 Rows are maps, columns are entries in the maps.
 Column titles are
 driven from the keys, by default, :like-this becomes Like This.
+Since
+we can't know the original order of the keys in your maps, you'll
+probably want to provide a columns argument that specifies the order
+of your keys (more on this later).

 ```clojure
 > (println (table [:a :b] [{:a 1 :b 2}]))